tytydraco/yessleep/out/Somethings_going_on_with_my_exes_They_are_all_dying.md

 >kat: can you believe this?! aaron died this monday.

 It caught me off guard.
-Aaron had been my boyfriend back in college—we were together for two years.
+Aaron was my boyfriend back in college—we were together for two years.

 >me: Oh my God!!
 How did it happen?